SciNim/fmu.nim/README.md

 This library is heavily based on [fmusdk](https://github.com/qtronic/fmusdk).

 ## Status
 This is in an alpha stage.
+Nonetheless, in its current state is capable some remarkable features.
+For example, it can create and FMU that works both in windows and linux.

 It is capable of creating a working FMU.
 It does so by: